 While most movies about dance music portray after parties as full-on raves with epic soundsystems and a gaggle of attractive house guests, the reality is more like this… hours of meandering dialogue about random topics, dotted with occasional mongo epiphanies.
 Energy 52’s Café Del Mar adds a sprinkle of fairy dust (as if they needed it).
 [See also: Spliff Politics; Moff’s dinner table interrogation]

 3. THAT intro

 Backed by Fatboy Slim’s Build it Up, Tear it Down, the montage that opens Human Traffic is a thing of beauty, splicing footage from raves both old and new with clips from the Criminal Justice Bill and Freedom to Party protests.
-Turn it up loud!
-[See also: Tom Tom’s ‘Summer of Love’ scene]
+An honourable mention should also go to the Tom Tom’s ‘Summer of Love’ scene – reach for the lasers!

 2. “Any jungle in, guy?”